It’s not difficult to be inspired by an instrument as beautiful and interesting as the violin.

 The first thing you learn is likely to involve learning how to hold the violin and bow properly.

-Your violin teacher will show you the correct position for holding the violin’s bow as well as where you should position your hand on the neck of the violin to be able to reach the fingerboard.
+Your violin tutor will teach you the correct position for holding the violin’s bow as well as where you should position your hand on the neck of the violin to be able to reach the fingerboard.

-Getting into good habits at an early stage in your learning will help you avoid problems with your posture, intonation, fingering, vibrato and placement later on in your progress.
+Getting into good habits at an early stage in your learning should help you avoid problems with your posture, intonation, fingering, vibrato and placement later on in your progress.

 One of the most important things you will learn in your music lessons is how to read music.